GTK: History

-Linux

 GTK was originally designed and used in the GNU Image Manipulation Program (GIMP) as a replacement of the Motif toolkit; at some point Peter Mattis became disenchanted with Motif and began to write his own GUI toolkit named the GIMP toolkit and had successfully replaced Motif by the 0.60 release of GIMP.
 Finally GTK was re-written to be object-oriented and was renamed GTK+.
 This was first used in the 0.99 release of GIMP.
 GTK was subsequently adopted for maintenance by the GNOME Foundation, which uses it in the GNOME desktop environment.

+GTK 2

-The GTK 2.0.0 release series introduced new features which include improved text rendering using Pango, a new theme engine, improved accessibility using the Accessibility Toolkit, transition to Unicode using UTF-8 strings, and a more flexible API.
-Starting with version 2.8, GTK 2 depends on the Cairo graphics library for rendering vector graphics.
+The GTK 2.0.0 release (2002) series introduced new features which include improved text rendering using Pango, a new theme engine, improved accessibility using the Accessibility Toolkit, transition to Unicode using UTF-8 strings, and a more flexible API.
+Starting with version 2.8, released in 2005, GTK 2 depends on the Cairo graphics library for rendering vector graphics.

+GTK 3

-GTK version 3.0.0 included revised input device handling, support for themes written with CSS-like syntax, and the ability to receive information about other opened GTK applications.
+GTK version 3.0.0 (2011) included revised input device handling, support for themes written with CSS-like syntax, and the ability to receive information about other opened GTK applications.
+All rendering was done using Cairo.

 The '+' was dropped returning to simply 'GTK' in February 2019 during a Hackathon.

-macOS

-With Quartz-backend GTK is available in macOS.